 II.
 Election, Representation and Composition

-1. Faculty eligible to participate in academic unit elections of Council delegates and to serve as voting Council delegates shall consist of all full-time tenured and tenure-track faculty and clinical faculty at the rank of assistant professor or above, who are appointed on a faculty line under the jurisdiction of the Newark Chancellor, as well as all librarians at Dana Library at the rank of Librarian III or above.
+1. Faculty eligible to participate in academic unit elections of Council delegates and to serve as voting Council delegates shall consist of all full-time tenured, tenure-track, non-tenure-track, and clinical faculty at the rank of assistant professor or above, who are appointed on a faculty line under the jurisdiction of the Newark Chancellor, as well as all librarians at Dana Library at the rank of Librarian III or above.
 A faculty member holding a joint appointment with two or more colleges or schools shall represent the unit in which his or her “primary home” is defined.
+DO ADJUNCT FACULTY VOTE?

 2. Faculty members whose primary assignment is administration (e.g. Deans, Associate/Assistant Deans) shall not be eligible for election during their terms as administrators.
-(This exclusion shall not apply to Area or Department Chairs).
+This exclusion shall not apply to Area or Department Chairs.
 University Senators holding faculty rank as defined above shall be eligible for election to the Council.

 3. All Council delegates specified in Section 1 of this Article shall be elected by colleagues from the unit of their appointment in accordance with the provisions of the faculty by-laws governing elections.
-Contingent faculty, consisting of part-time lecturers and full-time non-tenure-track appointees (other than those included in Section 1 of this article), who teach courses for credit on the Newark campus, shall elect voting Council delegates on an at-large basis, in an election conducted by the Council.
+Contingent faculty who teach courses for credit on the Newark campus shall elect voting Council delegates on an at-large basis, in an election conducted by the Council.
 No more than one contingent faculty delegate shall be primarily attached to any one academic unit.
-All elections shall be conducted using secret ballots.
+All elections shall be conducted using secret ballots.j

 4. Members elected by units shall be elected to staggered three-year terms.
-Members elected by the contingent faculty shall be elected to one-year terms.
+Members elected to represent the contingent faculty shall be elected to one-year terms.
 Elections shall take place during the spring semester, and the term of office shall begin July 1.

-5. Should an elected member go on leave, the unit from which he or she was elected may elect a replacement for the duration of the regular member’s leave.
+5. Should an elected member go on leave or not be reappointed, the unit from which he or she was elected shall elect a replacement.

-6. To the extent that it is possible, and particularly within the Faculty of Arts & Sciences-Newark, the membership should be broadly representative across the disciplines.
-For the Council to be effective, it is essential that its members be widely respected among their peers for their teaching, scholarship, and service to the University.

-7. The Council shall consist of 21 members, composed as follows:
+6. The Council shall consist of 21 members, composed as follows:

 No. of members Unit

-9 Faculty of Arts & Sciences-Newark
+9 School of Arts & Sciences-Newark

 1 Graduate School-Newark [including the Center for Molecular and Behavioral Neuroscience]